amaniby/gatsby_resume/README.md

 docker run -p 8000:8000  --mount type=bind,source=C:\docker_test\data\config.js,target=/app/my-resume/config.js img1

 #than run this command to build the second image

 docker build -t img2 -f Dockerfile2 .

-#create directory public  than
-run this command to create second container ,here we use volume and specify the path in host and path in container so the data generated in the container will be stored in the directory public
+#create directory public  than run this command to create second container ,here we use volume and specify the path in host and path in container so the data generated in the directory public of the container will be stored in the directory public

 docker run -v C:\docker_test\data\public:/app/my-resume/public/ img2